The nickel board is Penny Skateboard’s 27″ cruiser.

 It’s the step up from the original 22″ Penny Board, which is why it’s referred to as the ‘Nickel’.

-So after buying it, taking it apart, inspecting every part and riding it…
+So after buying it, taking it apart and riding it…

 Who Is It Best For?

 The Penny Nickel (27″) is best for most riders that want the traditional Penny look and feel but want more deck space.

 I originally bought the 22″ Penny Board, but after riding it for a while, it’s just too tiny for me to enjoy.

 So, I’d recommend the Penny Nickel for most people since it’s larger, making it easier to balance on.

 The only time I’d recommend getting the traditional 22″ Penny is for younger kids or if you absolutely need a tinier board for portability.

 Note: We measure wheelbase from the center of one truck axle to the other.

 The part of every one of my reviews where I completely take apart the board and inspect the quality of each part.